IDP or British Council – Which One should you Go for?

 • Test Marking pattern in IDP and BC

-As far as the test difficulty is concerned, it can be known by the authorized body compiling the test.
-In this case, neither IDP nor British Council compiles the test papers.
-BC and IDP do conduct the test jointly across 140 countries; however the responsibility of compiling test paper lies with Cambridge English Language Assessment – one of the co-owners of the coveted IELTS test.
+As for the test’s difficulty, it can be determined by the authorised compiler of the test.
+In this case, neither the IDP nor the British Council compiles the test papers.
+BC and IDP conduct the test jointly across 140 countries; however, the responsibility of compiling the test paper lies with Cambridge English Language Assessment, one of the co-owners of the coveted IELTS test.

-So, the first concern gets solved here itself as the test difficulty level would remain the same irrespective of whether you go for IDP or British Council.
+Therefore, the first concern is addressed here, as the test difficulty level remains the same regardless of whether you choose IDP or British Council.

 Next comes the question of marking pattern by IELTS examiners – whether marking is strict or lenient?
 You may be overwhelmed to know that the examiners at BC and IDP follow the same guidelines for evaluating the test and are trained uniformly.
-It should also be made clear here that which of the sub-test of this test is actually marked by an examiner.
+It should be made clear here which of the sub-tests of this test is marked by an examiner.

-Besides having the confusion on IDP and BC, some candidates are even traumatized when it comes to choosing an IELTS test center.
-Many candidates have the opinion that the difficulty level for the test varies with the test center location.
-Consequently, they spend a great amount of time in deciding the test center location rather than devoting time in preparing for the test.
-It is a big mistake to give preference to a test center in an endeavor to find an easy-to-crack IELTS test.
+Besides having confusion about IDP and BC, some candidates are even traumatised when taking the LTStest centre.
+Many candidates believe that the difficulty level of the test varies with the test centre location.
+Consequently, they spend a significant amount of time deciding on the test centre location rather than devoting time to preparing for the test.
+It is a big mistake to give preference to a test centre in an endeavour to find an easy-to-crack IELTS test.

-It must be mentioned here that IELTS is conducted by British Council in some countries and by IDP in some other countries.
-There are some countries though where both of these authorized bodies conduct the test and India is one of them.
-However, neither IDP nor BC suggests that paper would be simpler if taken from them.
-The candidates must thus understand that the IELTS test paper complexity/simplicity is independent of the test center location and they will have to take the same test whether they are in city A or city B.
+It must be mentioned here that the British Council conducts IELTS in some countries and IDP in some other countries.
+There are, however, some countries where both of these authorities conduct the test, and India is one of them.
+However, neither ID nor BC suggests that the paper would be simpler if taken from them.
+The candidates must thus understand that the complexity or simplicity of the IELTS test paper is independent of the test centre location, and they will have to take the same test whether they are in city A or city B.

-It is thus advised to candidates appearing for IELTS to focus purely in test preparation rather than believing in such nuances.
-The purpose of IELTS is to assess your English proficiency and communication capabilities.
-So, Cracking the IELTS Test Successfully only & only requires enhancing your existing English skills to the highest of levels and not indulging in baseless rumors.
+It is thus advised to candidates appearing for IELTS to focus purely on test preparation rather than believing in such chances.
+The purpose of IELTS is to assess your English proficiency and communication skills.
+So, Cracking the IE TS Test Successfully only requires enhancing your existing English skills to the highest of levels and not indulging in baseless rumours.

 Author: visasabroad